appcelerator-forks/appersonlabs.TiCalabash/README.md

 ## Controversial but correct answer
 Appcelerator installs npm in such a way that it requires on a Mac or Linux that you use sudo.
-This is technically wrong when viewed by from the nodeJS perspective.
+This is technically wrong when viewed by from the NodeJS perspective.
 The following explanation is how to fix this issue.

 **No Warranty is provided for this solution.**